r002/reactjs.org/content/docs/reference-react-component.md

 **We strongly recommend against creating your own base component classes.** In React components, [code reuse is primarily achieved through composition rather than inheritance](/docs/composition-vs-inheritance.html).

->Note:
->
->React doesn't force you to use the ES6 class syntax.
-If you prefer to avoid it, you may use the `create-react-class` module or a similar custom abstraction instead.
-Take a look at [Using React without ES6](/docs/react-without-es6.html) to learn more.

 ### The Component Lifecycle {#the-component-lifecycle}

 Each component has several "lifecycle methods" that you can override to run code at particular times in the process. **You can use [this lifecycle diagram](http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/) as a cheat sheet.** In the list below, commonly used lifecycle methods are marked as **bold**.
 The rest of them exist for relatively rare use cases.